hosein-fanai/Pits-and-Orbs/readme.md

 python3 -m pip install -r requirements.txt
 ```

 To use RL models you should either install TensorFlow or Stable Baselines3 which uses PyTorch.
-As a result, tensorflow models require you to:
+As a result, TensorFlow models require you to:

 ```bash
 python3 -m pip install tensorflow==2.10.0
 ```
-And stable-baselines3 require you to:
+And stable-baselines3 requires you to:

 ```bash
 python3 -m pip install stable-baselines3==1.8.0